 Adams State Program for Avocational Archaeological Certification

-Adams State and the Colorado Historical Society's Program for Avocational Archaeological Certification (PAAC) are joining forces to offer you the opportunity to receive college credit for your professional work.
+Adams State and the Colorado Historical Society's Program for Avocational Archaeological Certification (PAAC) are joining forces to offer you the opportunity to receive graduate credit for your professional work:

 PAAC is designed to be a mutually beneficial educational program for avocational and